-The relocation of Interstate 81, Exit 307, provides a new orientation for the County's primary road system and provides new opportunities to create a transportation network which supports the future growth of the community in the right locations.
+The relocation of Interstate 81, Exit 307, provides a new orientation for the County's primary road system, and provides new opportunities to create a transportation network which supports the future growth of the community in the right locations.
 This area is also heavily influenced by the ongoing and future improvements to I-81 Exit 310 and the future extension of Warrior Drive.
 Minor modifications are proposed to the alignment of the Tasker Road flyover of I-81.
+As Warrior Drive is extended north and connection with future Route 37 is made, the current Route 37 access point with Tasker Road will be disconnected, resulting in a significant shift of traffic flows in this area.